 This module is designed to provides students with the theoretical foundations to understand the phenomenology of problems commonly referred to clinical psychology services.
 In this module students develop the key skills for planning and delivering Cognitive Behavioural Therapy (CBT) interventions with individual clients, based specifically on models of engagement and change of CBT and other psychological Evidence-Based Practice models.

+This module looks to build on the skills and knowledge, acquired through previous modules concerning working with people as a clinical psychologist and aims to prepare students for developing specialist interests in their third year of training.
 Students will have the chance to develop an understanding of why people change or fail to change in response to intervention.
 The programme will offer students a choice of contemporary evidence based theoretical models.
 Students are expected to compare and contrast these with mainstream Cognitive Behavioural Therapy in order to develop a synthesis which they can apply critically in an integrative or trans-theoretical framework to work with complex clients.

 This module introduces a developmental perspective that tracks an individual across the lifespan, taking account of the diversity of different developmental trajectories, and looks to consolidate knowledge and skills acquired in previous modules by framing these within the evolving challenges faced by individuals as they progress from birth to old age.
 The module is designed to complement the adult focus of PRS and ICI by emphasising common clinical problem presentations of infants, children, adolescents and older adults.